See Rye in Action

 Step 8: Poll for Final State

-• completed: Order was placed successfully.
+• completed: order placed successfully

-• failed: Something went wrong (e.g., out of stock, expired).
+• failed: something went wrong (e.g. out of stock, expired)

 curl --request GET \